 The Crowley Police Department hired its first police officer in July 1962, and became an official department of the city in 1971 with the appointment of the first police chief.
 The original police department had one patrol car, one radio and a small office in City Hall.

 Acquisitions & Change of Location

 Through the years, the police department acquired a small building and installed one jail cell.
 With growth and development, the police department eventually moved to 201 South Texas Street.
 This facility had five jail cells, a dispatch center, four sally port bays and office space.
 The city of Crowley continued to grow.

 New Police Facility

 In 2007, the residents of Crowley approved $4.2 million for a new police facility.
 The building was completed in March 2008.
 It is 22,000 square feet and has jail space for 24 detainees.

 The staffing plan for the police department includes 48 members.
-The 16 sworn patrol officers, two traffic officers and four school resource officers and one code enforcement officer are led by the Command Staff:
+The 16 sworn patrol officers, two traffic officers, four school resource officers and one code enforcement officer are led by the Command Staff:

 - Police Chief Kit Long